spleshka/drupal-reactjs-docker/README.md

     docker-compose run frontend npm install
     ```

-6. Go ahead and open any host listed in step #2.
-You're ready to go!
+6. Go ahead and open any host listed in step #2 and you're ready to go!
+For example: [api.example.local](http://api.example.local)

+    If you get an error [503 Service Temporarily Unavailable](https://github.com/spleshka/drupal-reactjs-docker/issues/3) run `docker network create proxy-nginx` to create a new network that is required.

 7. As the final step you'd probably want to commit everything to your own repository.
     Feel free to drop `.git` folder in the project root and initialize it with your git settings.